Kyriosity/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 </td></tr></table>

 Developing tests this way shall (☝🏼 no warranty) wrap features in pleasing _<b>D</b>escriptive <b>A</b>nd <b>M</b>eaninigful <b>P</b>hrases_ (_abbr._ <mark>&thinsp;<b>D&thinsp;A&thinsp;M&thinsp;P</b>&thinsp;</mark>).\
-&nbsp;&nbsp;&nbsp;&nbsp;<sub>Particularly with adorning tools like [Cucumber](https://cucumber.io/docs/guides/10-minute-tutorial/?lang=java#write-a-scenario) that wrap tests into phrases, which not only programmers but sane people can comprehend.</sub>
+&nbsp;&nbsp;&nbsp;&nbsp;<sub>Particularly with adorning tools like [Cucumber](https://cucumber.io/docs/guides/10-minute-tutorial/?lang=java#write-a-scenario) that wrap tests into phrases, which not only programmers but also sane people can comprehend.</sub>

 Needless to point out the virtues of this approach but one great flaw: <ins>&thinsp;<b>S&thinsp;I&thinsp;Z&thinsp;E</b>&nbsp;</ins>&thinsp;, fermented by